 Philadelphia Chinatown Development Corporation (PCDC) is hosting its annual Chinese New Year Banquet at the Crane Center on Friday, February 25, 2022.
 An awards ceremony will take place to honor those who have made a difference in the community.
 The event also serves as a fundraiser to support the Asian American Pacific Islander immigrant community in Philadelphia.
 All guests are required to show proof of full COVID-19 vaccination in order to attend the event.

 The Philadelphia Suns, a long-time community partner of the Philadelphia Chinatown Development Corporation, will be performing traditional lion dances in honor of the Lunar New Year.
 Members of the Philadelphia Suns Lion Dance Troupe practice to perfect and preserve the cultural significance of the traditional lion dance.
 This year, the Suns will be performing Monday, January 31, 2022 from 10:00 p.m. to midnight at various establishments throughout Chinatown, starting at The Grandview.
 On Saturday February 5, 2022, head over to The Rail Park for a Lunar New Year Celebration, featuring a lion dance by the Philadelphia Suns and family-friendly activities.
 The Suns are also set to perform Sunday, February 6, 2022 for the Chinatown Parade starting at 11:00 a.m. at 10th and Spring streets.
 To learn more about the Philadelphia Suns and the traditional lion dance, click here.

 Savor authentic Chinese cuisine and support restaurants in Chinatown

-Search for oxen on display around Philadelphia
+Search for tigers on display around Philadelphia

 Ice skate in Center City